stowball/Suzi/README.md

 * `transform($transform-function: none)`

-	Outputs, -moz, -o, -webkit and unprefixed `transform` with the value passed in (default: none)
+	Outputs, -ms, -moz, -o, -webkit and unprefixed `transform` with the value passed in (default: none)

 * `transition($property: all ease 0.2s)`

 	Outputs, -moz, -o, -webkit and unprefixed `transition` with the value passed in (default: all ease 0.2s)
+	Instances of `transform` or `transform-origin` will be prefixed as required.

 * `transition-duration($duration: 0.2s)`